 There is a vast literature describing the central role innovation plays in economic growth and human development.
 In fact, human progress can be mapped in relation to the invention of specific, transformative innovations including the wheel, fire, language, farming, the printing press, the engine, the telephone, the light bulb, penicillin, contraception, and the internet.
-Many of the innovations with the greatest development impact share two things in common – (1) they enable individuals to overcome basic human limitations and (2) they contain within them the means of their own wide diffusion.
-The wheel and the engine enabled people and products to move more quickly while the printing press, the telephone, and the internet enabled information to disperse wide geographic distances in seconds.
-Many of the European and Northern American countries where these innovations originated and were developed still dominate the top spots on indices of human development and innovation.
-In contrast, the countries that score lowest on innovation are also the least developed, especially Guinea, Burundi, Sudan, Togo and Yemen.
+Many of the innovations with the greatest development impact share two things in common – (1) they enable individuals to overcome basic human limitations, and, (2) they contain within them the means of their own wide diffusion.
+The wheel and the engine enabled people and products to move more quickly, while the printing press, the telephone, and the internet allowed information to disperse wide geographic distances in seconds.
+Many of the European and Northern American countries where these innovations originated and were developed still dominate the top spots on indices of human development and innovation, including Switzerland, Sweden, Netherlands, USA, and the UK (Global Innovation Index).
+In contrast, the countries that score lowest on innovation are also the least developed, including Niger, Zambia, Togo, Guinea, and Yemen.